Bangor, Maine: Industrial diversification

-Modern Bangor

-Bangor continued to prosper as the pulp and paper industry replaced lumbering, and railroads replaced shipping.
-Local capitalists also invested in a train route to Aroostook County in northern Maine (the Bangor and Aroostook Railroad), opening that area to settlement.

-Bangor's Hinkley & Egery Ironworks (later Union Ironworks) was a local center for invention in the 19th and early 20th centuries.
-A new type of steam engine built there, named the "Endeavor", won a gold medal at the New York Crystal Palace Exhibition of the American Institute in 1856.
-The firm won a diploma for a shingle-making machine the following year.
-In the 1920s, Union Iron Works engineer Don A. Sargent invented the first automotive snow plow.
-Sargent patented the device and the firm manufactured it for a national market.
+Local industry innovation continued into the early 20th century.
+Bangor's Hinkley & Egery Ironworks (later Union Ironworks) developed a steam engine called the "Endeavor" that won a gold medal at the New York Crystal Palace Exhibition in 1856.
+Union Iron Works engineer Don A. Sargent invented the first automotive snow plow in the 1920s, which the company manufactured for national distribution.

+Decline and transition

+The late 19th and early 20th centuries saw Bangor's economy transition as the pulp and paper industry replaced traditional lumbering, and railroads superseded river transportation for moving goods.
+Local investors supported railroad development, including the Bangor and Aroostook Railroad, which opened northern Aroostook County to settlement and economic development.

+Major fires periodically disrupted the city's development, with significant blazes in 1856, 1869, and 1872.
+The Great Fire of 1911 proved most devastating, destroying Bangor's high school, post office, public library, telephone and telegraph companies, banks, two fire stations, nearly 100 businesses, six churches, a synagogue, and 285 private residences across 55 acres.
+The subsequent rebuilding created an architectural showcase featuring diverse styles including Mansard, Beaux-Arts, Greek Revival, and Colonial Revival, now preserved as the Great Fire of 1911 Historic District.

 Geography

 Bangor is located at 44.8°N 68.8°W. According to the United States Census Bureau, the city has a total area of 34.59 sqmi, of which 34.26 sqmi is land and 0.33 sqmi is water.

 A potential advantage that has always eluded exploitation is the city's location between the port city of Halifax, Nova Scotia, and the rest of Canada (as well as New York).
 As early as the 1870s, the city promoted a Halifax-to-New York railroad, via Bangor, as the quickest connection between North America and Europe (when combined with steamship service between Britain and Halifax).
 A European and North American Railway opened through Bangor, with President Ulysses S. Grant officiating at the inauguration, but commerce never lived up to the potential.
 More recent attempts to capture traffic between Halifax and Montreal by constructing an East–West Highway through Maine have also come to naught.
 Most overland traffic between the two parts of Canada continues to travel north of Maine rather than across it.